 A respondent must provide an adjudication response within the time required by the legislation (which can be as short as 5 business days).

-In some jurisdictions, the respondent is not entitled to include in its payment schedule any reasons for withholding payment that were not included in its payment schedule.
+In some jurisdictions, the respondent is not entitled to include in its adjudication response any reasons for withholding payment that were not included in its payment schedule.

 Once the time for a response has lapsed, the adjudicator is required to determine the application.
 Typically, this is done by reference to the application and the response, with neither party having any right to appear before the adjudicator.
 It is not uncommon for the adjudicator to seek further submissions from the parties.